ujwalgadiraju/ujwalgadiraju.github.io/talks.md

-# Previous Talks
+# Previous and Upcoming Talks

 *This page is currently under construction.*

+## 2022

+*09.11.2021* – [AICTE-ISTE Lecture, Jaipur University of Engineering and Management]() : What's in a Human?
+Crowd Computing for the Next Generation of AI Systems

 ## 2021